 Section 16(a) of the Exchange Act requires the Company's executive officers, directors and controlling stockholders to file initial reports of ownership and reports of changes of ownership of the Company's Common Stock with the Securities and Exchange Commission and the Company.
-To the Company's knowledge, all reports required to be so filed were filed in accordance with the provisions of said Section 16(a), except that as a result of a clerical error, a Form 4 report was filed one day late for Mr. David Reese.
+To the Company's knowledge, all reports required to be so filed were filed in accordance with the provisions of said Section 16(a).